MicrosoftDocs/VBA-Docs/api/Publisher.Shapes.AddWebControl.md

 ```

-The following example adds hot spots to a shape on page four of the active Web publication.
+The following example adds hot spots to a shape on page four of the active web publication.
 First, a four-point star AutoShape is added to the page.
 Next, a hot spot is added to each arm of the star by using the  **AddWebControl** method with a Type of **pbWebControlHotSpot**.
 Finally, a hyperlink is added to each hot spot by using the  **Hyperlink** property of each hot spot shape.